codingwithbri/codingwithbri/README.md

 - 👋🏾 Hi, I’m @codingwithbri
-- 👀 I’m interested in Front End Dev
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently in The Creating Coding Careers Apprenticeship
+- 🌱 I’m currently a ISC² candidate
-- 💞️ I’m looking to collaborate on startups, on going projects, new projects, and more!
+- 💞️ I’m looking to collaborate on all!
 - 📫 How to reach me -

 <!---